Zero-sum partitions of Abelian groups and their applications to magic- and antimagic-type labelings: Introduction

 \subsection{Preliminaries}

-For standard terms and notation in graph theory, the reader is referred to the textbook by Diestel~\cite{Diestel} and the monograph by Brandstädt et al.~\cite{Brandstadt}.
-An introduction to magic- and anti-magic-type labelings can be found in the monograph by Ba{\v{c}}a et al.~\cite{BMRS}, and the fundamental results in abstract algebra that we use can be found in the textbook by Gallian~\cite{Gallian}.
+For standard terms and notation in graph theory, the reader is referred to the textbook by~\citet{Diestel} and the monograph by~\citet{Brandstadt}, an introduction to magic- and antimagic-type labelings can be found in the monograph by~\citet{BMRS}, and the fundamental results in abstract algebra that we use can be found in the textbook by~\citet{Gallian}.

 Let $\Gamma$ be an Abelian group of order $m$ with the operation denoted by $+$.
 For convenience, we will denote $\sum_{i=1}^k a$ by $ka$, the inverse of $a$ by $-a$, and $a+(-b)$ by $a - b$.
 Moreover, we will write $\sum_{a\in S}{a}$ for the sum of all elements in $S$.
 The identity element of $\Gamma$ will be denoted by $0$, and the set of non-zero elements of $\Gamma$ by $ \Gamma^*$.
-Recall that any element $\iota$, $\iota\in\Gamma$, of order 2 (i.e., $\iota\neq 0$ and $2\iota=0$) is called an \emph{involution}.
+Recall that any element $\iota\in\Gamma$ of order 2 (i.e., $\iota\neq 0$ and $2\iota=0$) is called an \emph{involution}.
 A non-trivial finite group has an involution if and only if the order of the group is even.
 We will write $I(\Gamma)$ for the set of involutions of $\Gamma$.

-The fundamental theorem of finite Abelian groups states that every finite Abelian group $\Gamma$ is isomorphic to the direct product of some cyclic subgroups of prime-power orders~\cite{Gallian}.
-In other words, there exist a positive integer $k$, (not necessarily distinct) prime numbers $\{p_i\}_{i=1}^{k}$, and positive integers $\{\alpha_i\}_{i=1}^{k}$, such that where $m$ is the order of $\Gamma$.
-Moreover, this group factorization is unique (up to the order of terms in the direct product).
+The fundamental theorem of finite Abelian groups states that every finite Abelian group $\Gamma$ is isomorphic to the direct product of some cyclic subgroups of prime-power orders~\citep{Gallian}.
+In other words, there exists a positive integer $k$, (not necessarily distinct) prime numbers $\{p_i\}_{i=1}^{k}$, and positive integers $\{\alpha_i\}_{i=1}^{k}$, such that where $m$ is the order of $\Gamma$.
+Moreover, this group factorization is unique (up to the order of terms in the direct product). {Since any cyclic finite group of even order has exactly one involution, if $e$ is the number of cyclic subgroups in the factorization of $\Gamma$ whose order is even, then $|I(\Gamma)|=2^e-1$.}

 Because the results presented in this paper are invariant under the isomorphism between groups ($\cong$), we only need to consider one group in every isomorphism class.
-Our presentation will be focused on groups of the form $\zet_{p_1^{\alpha_1}}\times\zet_{p_2^{\alpha_2}}\times\ldots\times\zet_{p_k^{\alpha_k}}$, with prime numbers $\{p_i\}_{i=1}^{k}$ and positive integers $\{\alpha_i\}_{i=1}^{k}$.
-For an Abelian group $\Gamma \cong U \times H$, for a pair $(u,v)$, with $u \in U$ and $ v\in H$, we will use the notation $(u,v)$ also for the corresponding element of $\Gamma$.
+Our presentation will be focused on groups of the form $\zet_{p_1^{\alpha_1}}\times\zet_{p_2^{\alpha_2}}\times\ldots\times\zet_{p_k^{\alpha_k}}$ with prime numbers $\{p_i\}_{i=1}^{k}$ and positive integers $\{\alpha_i\}_{i=1}^{k}$.
+For an Abelian group $\Gamma \cong U \times H$, for a pair $(u,v)$ with $u \in U$ and $ v\in H$, we will use the notation $(u,v)$ also for the corresponding element of $\Gamma$.